Many people in Cheshire East need homes. Land to build new houses is scarce, so reusing empty homes is a good source of housing.

 Make sure you use reputable tradespeople to carry out the work; we recommend getting three quotes and taking up references where possible.
 The Buy with Confidence scheme offers details of contractors who have undergone checks by Trading Standards.
 Certain types of work require building regulations approval, or must be carried out by a contractor on a competent persons' scheme, including gas, electrics, and windows and doors.

-We offer loans of up to £10,000 to repair or improve empty properties.
-If you are intending to move into the property yourself, or let it to a tenant, or enter into a longer term leasing arrangement with a property management company, you can apply.
-To find out more, please visit the Empty Homes Assistance page.
+We offer loans of up to £20,000 to repair or improve empty properties.
+If you are intending to let it to a tenant, or enter into a longer term leasing arrangement with a property management company, you can apply.
+To find out more, please visit the Empty Homes Loan page.

-Where people needlessly leave homes empty and we have exhausted all options to bring the house back into use with the owner, we have a range of enforcement powers available to us:
+Where people needlessly leave homes empty and we have exhausted all options to bring the house back into use with the owner, we have a range of discretionary enforcement options available to us:

-- Enforcement notices to carry out repairs or secure the property, under a number of Acts or Parliament.
+- enforcement notices to carry out repairs or secure the property, under a number of Acts of Parliament

 If you have seen an empty home that you are interested in buying, you can find out who the owner is by carrying out a 'Find a property' search on the Land Registry website.
 There is a small fee to pay for this.
-If you are unable to find the current owner from the Land Registry information, you can contact the Private Sector Housing team, who can attempt to contact the owner on your behalf to let them know that you are interested in purchasing their property.
+If you are unable to find the current owner from the Land Registry information, you can contact the Housing Standards and Adaptations team, who will try to contact the owner on your behalf to let them know that you are interested in purchasing their property.
 Data protection restrictions prevent us from revealing owners' details directly to you.

 If you want to report an empty home that is causing a problem near you, please complete our 'Report an Empty Home' online form.

-If you own an empty home, and want information and advice about how to bring it back into use, please contact the Private Sector Housing team.
+If you own an empty home, and want information and advice about how to bring it back into use, please contact the Housing Standards and Adaptations team.

 Local authorities in Kent have developed a useful website No Use Empty which provides a wide range of useful information.